-A checker obtains information from its subcheckers (those that ran before it) by querying their Annotated Type Factory to determine the types of variables.
-Obtain the Annotated Type Factory by calling get Type Factory Of Subchecker Or Null.
+A checker obtains information from its subcheckers (those that ran before it) by querying their AnnotatedTypeFactory to determine the types of variables.
+Obtain the AnnotatedTypeFactory by calling getTypeFactoryOfSubcheckerOrNull.
+An example of a compound checker is SignednessChecker (see Chapter 21, page 145) for which ValueChecker is a subchecker.

-35.6.3 Providing command-line options
+36.6.3 Providing command-line options